 If you are a hobbyist photographer – probably not, but you should still do it.

 The brightness of our screen is a problem that many of us don’t know about.
-Computer monitors are brighter than their calibrated cousins, and generally, we like our screens bright.
-But when it comes to image editing, that’s setting you up to fail.
+Computer monitor settings are brighter than their calibrated cousins, and generally, we like our screens bright.
+But when it comes to photo editing, that’s setting you up to fail.

 By using monitor color calibration, you will be shocked at the difference it makes in your images.
 This is particularly true for those lower-end monitors.
 The more expensive ones will be better corrected.

-Thankfully, good colorimeters make it very easy to calibrate your monitor for photography.
+Thankfully, good colorimeters make color calibrating your monitor for photography very easy.
 It doesn’t take a long time and you don’t need any technical knowledge.

 If your monitor is low grade, or too old, consider upgrading to something better.
 Don’t just invest in new gear.
 It will get lost in the final image without calibrated colors.